BY-LAWS OF THE BELLINGHAM UNITARIAN FELLOWSHIP

 ARTICLE III: Denominational Affiliation

-This Fellowship shall be a member of the Unitarian Universalist Association and the Pacific Northwest District.
+This Fellowship shall be a member of the Unitarian Universalist Association.

 ARTICLE IV: Membership